bobruub/gaps/README.md

 2. contains the response template with replaceable data variables (See data variables section)

-**Note** Data variables are prefixed with a %, have a name identifier and suffixed with a %. e.g. %sessionId% Name identiofiers are generated based on data variables (See data variables section)
+**Note** Data variables are prefixed with a %, have a name identifier and suffixed with a %. e.g. %sessionId% Name indentifiers are generated based on data variables (See data variables section)
 ```
 {
 	"response": [